sparsh-b/ARIAC/docs/competition/log_files.rst

                 ln -s /home/john/my_ws /home/ubuntu/ariac_ws

-Once you have created the path :file:`/home/ubuntu/ariac_ws/` on the host machine or created a symbolic link to the path where the robot meshes and textures are located on the host machine, you can start :file:`ariac_playback.launch.py`:
+Once you have created the path :file:`/home/ubuntu/ariac_ws/` on the host machine or created a symbolic link to the path where the robot meshes and textures are located on the host machine, you can start :file:`ariac_playback.launch.py` with the following command:

 .. code-block:: console
     :caption: Starting ariac_playback.launch.py

-    ros2 launch ariac_plugins ariac_playback.launch.py team_name:=nist_team trial_name:=final_kitting log_file:=state
+    ros2 launch ariac_plugins ariac_playback.launch.py trial_name:=<trial_name>

+where :code:`<trial_name>` is the name of the trial file without the `.yaml` extension.
+The launch file will look for the :file:`state.log` file in :file:`~/.ariac2023/log/gazebo/<trial_name>/state.log` and play it back.
+The playback can be paused and resumed by pressing the space bar.
+The playback can be sped up by pressing the right arrow key and slowed down by pressing the left arrow key.
+The playback can be reset by pressing the backspace key.
+The playback can be exited by pressing the escape key.